-BIOL 404-3 Plant Ecology Principles of ecology as they relate to plants.
-Structure, classification and analysis techniques, and the dynamic behaviour of plant communities.
+BIOL 404-3 Plant Ecology The ecology of terrestrial plants and ecosystems.
+Structure, function, classification, and analytical tools for describing the dynamic behaviour of plant communities.

 Prerequisites: BIOL 201-3 or 204-3

 BIOL 406-3 Fish Ecology The general life history, ecology, zoogeography and habitats of freshwater, anadromous and marine fishes.